A PhD in the Learning Sciences

-While all students take a series of core courses from LSRI faculty, they also take a number of electives in an outside disciplinary specialization that they choose in consultation with their advisor.
+All students take a series of six core courses plus five semesters of the reading seminar Journal Club.
+These courses are taught by LSRI faculty.
+They also take a number of electives in an outside disciplinary specialization that they choose in consultation with their advisor.
 In this way, students are able to pursue a study plan tailored to their own interests in the arts, literacy, mathematics, computer sciences, biology and more.

 We guarantee every accepted student five years of funding.

 Every student who is accepted to the highly selective PhD program is fully funded for five years, either by fellowship or through appointment as a research assistant.

 Students have the opportunity to work as research assistants on a faculty research project that interests them.
 This work is one of the ways we fund graduate study.